scott-vincent/instrument-panel/README.md

 setting and left/right arrows change the value.
 You can also use numpad left/right arrows to make larger adjustments.

+Individual instruments can be shown or hidden by setting Enabled to true or false in the settings file:

+  settings/instrument-panel.json

 On Raspberry Pi you can configure hardware Rotary Encoders for each instrument.

  Physical Pin to BCM GPIO